chainguard-images/images/images/parseable/README.md

 <!--monopod:end-->

 <!--overview:start-->
-[Parseable](https://github.com/parseablehq/parseable) is a log analytics system, built for high throughput log ingestion cases.
+[Parseable](https://github.com/parseablehq/parseable) is a lightweight, cloud native log observability engine.
+Parseable is written in Rust and uses Apache Arrow and Parquet as underlying data structures.
+Additionally, it uses a simple, index-free mechanism to organize and query data allowing low latency, and high throughput ingestion and query.

+Parseable consumes up to ~80% lower memory and ~50% lower CPU than Elastic for similar ingestion throughput.
 <!--overview:end-->

 <!--getting:start-->